-15.4.A.1 Tour: Any solar car found to be speeding will be penalized.
+- 15.4.A.1 Tour: Any solar car found to be speeding will be penalized.
 Speeding penalties may be assessed based on the following factors: (1) velocity over posted speed limits, (2) length of time of speeding infraction, (3) location of speeding infraction (i.e. work zones, school zones, etc. where typical penalties would be doubled automatically).
 The speed of either the solar car itself or the chase vehicle may be used in determining a speeding infraction.
-Penalties will be determined by doubling relative advantage gained by the infraction or 1 minute per occurrence, whichever is greater.
-Speeding infractions including a rate of speed of 112.6 km/h (70 mph) or greater will result in a 1-hour penalty in addition to the calculated assessment.

-15.4.A.2 Track: Any solar car found to be speeding shall be penalized.
+The penalty will be a minimum of 1 mile deducted from the team's Official Distance.
+Speeding infractions including a rate of speed of 112.6 km/h (70 mph) or greater will result in a 60 minute penalty in addition to the calculated assessment. - 15.4.A.2 Track: Any solar car found to be speeding shall be penalized.
 Speeding penalties may be assessed based on the following factors: (1) velocity over speed limit, (2) length of time of speeding infraction.
-Penalties will be assed with a loss of a lap multiplied by the infraction count for that specific instance.
+Penalties will be assessed with a loss of a lap multiplied by the infraction count for that specific instance.
 Speeding infractions including a rate of speed of 112.6 km/h (70 mph) or greater will result in a 12 lap penalty.